 Primary ELM filaments are seen developing in the scrape-off layer of NSTX.
 The original goal of the measurements presented here was to measure the development and characteristics of the mode driving the ELM and the subsequent formation of these primary filaments.
-Even though in some occasions the GPI imaging results showed the formation of a filament following the development of what can be interpreted as a "ballooning" structure (and example shown in Fig. 1), the general, most common result was an unstructured evolution into primary filamentation.
-Even in the case when a ballooning filament was formed, the corresponding wide angle view showed a non-periodic filament structure (Fig. 2).
+Even though in some occasions the gas puff imaging results showed the formation of a filament following the development of what can be interpreted as a "ballooning" structure (and example shown in Fig. 1), the general, most common result was an unstructured evolution into primary filamentation.
+Even in the case when a ballooning filament was formed, the corresponding wide angle view showed a nonperiodic filament structure, i.e., nonuniform toroidal angle separation between filaments (Fig. 2).

-As a general result it can be said that the primary filaments, aligned with the local magnetic field, are distributed in a non-periodic structure within the toroidal circumference of NSTX.
-Similar to other experiments, one possible interpretation is then that a mixture of toroidal mode numbers (Fig. 2 of Ref.
-18) and not a single, dominating toroidal mode numbers (Fig. 5 of Ref.
-18) is responsible, through their non-linear phase, for the primary filaments observed in the scrape-off layer.
+As a general result it can be said that the primary filaments, aligned with the local magnetic field, are distributed in a nonperiodic structure within the toroidal circumference of NSTX.
+Similar to other experiments, one possible interpretation is that a mixture of toroidal mode numbers (Fig. 2 of Ref.
+18) and not a single, dominating toroidal mode number (Fig. 5 of Ref.
+18) is responsible, through their nonlinear phase, for the primary filaments observed in the scrape-off layer.
+It is this combination of modes what may lead to the broad distribution of toroidal separation between filaments.
 The distribution of angular distances between filaments, as shown in Fig. 3, is equivalent to that shown in Fig. 1(c) of Ref.
 27 and the broadband distribution of filaments is also apparent in the images of Fig. 7 of Ref.
 16. The large scatter in the measurements of the mode number has also been reported in Refs.
 27 and 28.
-It is this combination of modes and the corresponding broad distribution of the toroidal separation between filaments what have let to the introduction in the literature of the toroidal "quasi-mode" number.
+The experimental characterization of these earlier measurements has resulted, in turn, in the introduction in literature of the toroidal "quasimode" number.9,16

-Nevertheless, it is shown in Sect.
-3 that the probability density function obtained from the experiment matches well that obtained by the "random" model described.
-This introduces the alternative explanation that the formation of filaments does not have a direct relation to a single or a combination of periodic modes developing near the edge but to a broadband turbulent process that covers both long toroidal wavelengths (as seen in the wide-angle view images and Fig. 3) and shorter wavelengths (GPI data, Fig. 4).

-The instability itself, for instance the peeling-ballooning mode, is just the trigger mechanism for this turbulent process.
+Nevertheless, it is shown in Sec.
+III that the probability density function obtained from the experiment matches well that obtained by the "random" model described.
+This introduces the alternative explanation that the formation of filaments does not have a direct relation to a single or a combination of periodic modes developing near the edge but to a broadband turbulent process that covers both long toroidal wavelengths (as seen in the wide angle view images and Fig. 3) and shorter wavelengths (GPI data, Fig. 4).
+The instability itself, for instance, the peeling-ballooning mode, is just the trigger mechanism for this turbulent process.

 In the example shown in Fig. 1, a clear, well defined harmonic mode can be seen growing on the edge which then results in the formation of a primary filament.
-This sequence of images is, in itself, quite similar to the multi-mode case presented by Snyder et al. in Ref.
+This sequence of images is, in itself, quite similar to the multimode case presented by Snyder et al. in Ref.
 18. Nevertheless, this edge evolution is as pointed out above not the most common result.
-This can be seen by the broadband increase in the poloidal wave-number spectra shown in Fig. 4(b), and not just an increase at some characteristic $k{pol}$ .
-As discussed above, the non-linear evolution appears to be more complicated than that resulting from the BOUT simulations presented in Ref.
+This can be seen by the broadband increase in the poloidal wave-number spectra shown in Fig. 4(b), and not just an increase at some characteristic k{pol} .
+As discussed above, the nonlinear evolution appears to be more complicated than that resulting from the BOUT simulations presented in Ref.
 18. The appearance of ELM filaments with a random angular distribution has yet to be simulated by models.